 Course materials such as syllabus, handouts, notes, and assignment instructions can be found on the Canvas learning management system course website.
-You are responsible for checking the messaging system through MySJSU to learn of any updates.
+You are responsible for checking the messaging system through MySJSU and Canvas frequently to learn of any updates.

 ENGL 1B Course Description